Octobug/notes/software_engineering/system_design/ddia/part_1_foundations_of_data_systems/03_storage_and_retrieval.md

 ### Data Warehousing

 The data warehouse contains a read-only copy of the data in all the various OLTP systems in the company.
-Data is extracted ftom OLTP databases, transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse.
+Data is extracted from OLTP databases, transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse.
 This process of getting data into the warehouse is known as
 ***Extract-Transform-Load (ETL)***.